teerasej/nextflow-from-genai-to-agent-dev/day-2/Instructions/Labs/05-create-semantic-kernel-ai-assistant.md

     dotnet add package Microsoft.SemanticKernel.PromptTemplates.Handlebars
     ```

-1. Enter the following command to edit the configuration file that has been provided:

     **Python**
     ```
-    code .env
+    python -m venv labenv
+    ./labenv/bin/Activate.ps1
+    pip install python-dotenv azure-identity semantic-kernel[azure]
     ```

+1. Enter the following command to edit the configuration file that has been provided:

     **C#**
     ```
     code appsettings.json
+    ```

+    **Python**
+    ```
+    code .env
     ```

     The file should open in a code editor.